 ships per year allocated among the 14 port terminals.

-visitors generated by international cruises in 2017 with $ 221 million in economic benefits for Québec.
+visitors generated by international cruises in 2022.

 of the territory dedicated solely to recreational tourism activities.